-Most states require workers' compensation for tech businesses that have employees.
+Most states require workers' compensation for small businesses that have employees.
 Learn what this policy covers, when it's required, and other answers to frequently asked questions.

-Even if workers’ comp isn’t required, the owner of a small tech company may decide to purchase this coverage to avoid potentially high medical bills from an employee work injury.
+Even if workers’ comp isn’t required, the owner of a small company may decide to purchase coverage to avoid costly medical bills and/or legal expenses from an employee work injury.

-Workers’ compensation helps cover costs when an employee at your tech company suffers a work-related injury or illness.
+Workers’ compensation helps cover costs when an employee at your small business suffers a work-related injury or illness.
 It can help pay for:

 Unlike most policies, there’s no limit to how much workers' comp will pay on a claim, unless it’s an employer’s liability claim.